HDFGroup/hsds/docs/post_install.md

 4. Verify upload: `$ hsls -r -u test_user1 -p <passwd> /home/test_user1/test/tall.h5`
 5. Re-run the integration tests: `$ python testall.py --skip_unit`

+Some HSDS integration tests depend on traditional HDF5 files.
+These files can be found here: s3://hdf5.sample/data/hdf5test/.
+If you are running HSDS with AWS S3 storage, set the environment variable HDF5_SAMPLE_BUCKET to "hdf5.sample".
+If you are using Azure Blob storage, create a container, copy the files from the the S3 bucket to the location data/hdf5test in the container, and set the HDF5_SAMPLE_BUCKET environment variable to the container name.
+Finally, if you are using Posix storage, create a directory under ROOT_DIR, copy the files from the S3 bucket to data/hdf5test in that directory, and set HDF5_SAMPLE_BUCKET to the directory name.